Ganishvar/Python/README.md

 # Python
-Python and Visual Python Related according to Library name wise
+Python and Visual Python Related Files Sorted according to The concept covered Name of Libraries used inside every concept is present too